Are you making the most of your one on one meetings?

 If you have your team member work on an agenda of what they want to talk about leading up to each one on one, you can ensure you don't miss any critical issues that you should make sure fit into your one on one with them.

-If you hear something from them that would be great to dive into your 1 on 1, ask them to put it on the agenda so you can make plenty of time to talk about it.
+If you hear something from them that would be great to dive into your 1 on 1, ask them to put it on their one on one agenda so you can make plenty of time to talk about it.

 2) Maintain trust and keep them efficient